O-W-En/O-W-En/README.md

 - 👋 Hi, I’m @O-W-En!
 - 👀 I just so happen to be a computational chemist interested in MD simulations — specifically classical MD because I work in the biochemical field, but I'm trying to dabble in some relativistic quantum MD (for fun).
-- 🌱 I’m currently getting a BSc. in Chemistry from Cal, and hoping to get a PhD.
+- 🌱 I’m currently getting a BSc. in Chemistry from Cal, and hoping to get a PhD...probably not in pure chem.
 - 😄 Pronouns: He/They

 <!---